RyanFu008/digitize-heatmap/README.md

-# pdf-graph
+# rasterize-heatmap

-lightweight and flexible tool for getting graph data from pdfs.
+lightweight and flexible tool for rasterizing heatmpa data